autowarefoundation/autoware-documentation/docs/how-to-guides/calibrating-your-sensors.md

 ## Lidar-camera calibration
-Developed by Mathworks, The Lidar Camera Calibrator app enables you to interactively estimate the rigid transformation between a lidar sensor and a camera.
+Developed by mathworks, The Lidar Camera Calibrator app enables you to interactively estimate the rigid transformation between a lidar sensor and a camera.

 <https://ww2.mathworks.cn/help/lidar/ug/get-started-lidar-camera-calibrator.html>